OffsetMods538/Loot-Table-Modifier/docs/src/content/docs/reference/loot_modifier.md

 :::note
 I use the `?` character at the end of field names to signify optional fields.
 The value I add for optional fields in the default one.
 The field names do not actually have a `?` at the end!
-I also make use of comments (text starting with `//`) in codeblocks to explain stuff, which you'll have to remove because Minecraft doesn't understand them.
+I also make use of comments in codeblocks to explain stuff, which you'll have to remove because Minecraft doesn't understand them.
 ```json
 {
   // Range of 0 to 10